Linux make Command with Examples

 make -B Terminal Output

-The output shows that make compiled all the files in the folder, even the ones that haven't been changed.
+The output shows that make compiles all the files in the directory, even the ones that haven't been changed.

 Clean Object Files

-When a user runs make for the first time, the command creates object files and the executable.
-Therefore, to declutter the source folder and clean object files, add the clean function to the Makefile:
+When a user runs make for the first time, the command creates object files and the target based on the data in the Makefile.
+However, to declutter the source directory and remove object files and the executable, add the clean function to the Makefile:

 clean: